programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```
 Calling `show` and passing the instantiated `figure` will output the results to our html file.
 Now let's run this code!

-In your command line, make sure you are in the directory where you have saved the file and then run the file with the `python` command.
+In your command line, make sure you're in the directory where you've saved the file and then run the file with the `python` command.

 ```
 python my_first_plot.py